Lightning-AI/pytorch-lightning/docs/source-pytorch/advanced/model_parallel.rst

 In later training, it will use the collected memory usage information to evict chunks dynamically.
 Gemini allows you to fit much larger models with limited GPU memory.

-According to our `benchmark <https://github.com/hpcaitech/ColossalAI-Pytorch-lightning/tree/main/benchmark/gpt>`_ results, we can train models with up to 24 billion parameters in 1 GPU.
+According to our benchmark results, we can train models with up to 24 billion parameters in 1 GPU.
+You can run this benchmark in `Colossalai-PL/gpt <https://github.com/hpcaitech/ColossalAI-Pytorch-lightning/tree/main/benchmark/gpt>`_.

 Here is an example showing how to use ColossalAI: